Lula (footballer, born 1992)

-Carlos Henrique dos Santos Costa (born 18 February 1992), commonly known as Lula, is a Brazilian footballer who plays for Votuporanguense as a centre back.
+Carlos Henrique dos Santos Costa (born 18 February 1992), commonly known as Lula, is a Brazilian footballer who plays for Votuporanguense as a centre-back.

-Club career
+Career

 Born in Gurupi, Tocantins, Lula graduated with América Mineiro's youth setup.
 He made his professional debut on 18 May 2012, coming on as a second-half substitute for Gilberto in a 2–1 away win against Ceará for the Série B championship.

 Lula scored his first goal on 24 November, netting the last in a 3–1 home win against Ipatinga.
 In 2014, however, after failing to appear regularly for Coelho, he moved to fellow league team Boa Esporte.

 On 14 January 2015 Lula moved to Série A club Atlético Paranaense, after agreeing to a one-year deal.